Dighal: Bird watching

 Dighal is surrounded by lakes and wetlands and is on the route of many migratory bird species which make Dighal an ideal location for bird watching.
-Hundreds of species of birds migrating from Africa and northern Asia stop over at Dhigal making it a popular destination for bird-watching enthusiasts.
+Hundreds of species of birds migrating from Africa and northern Asia stop over at Dighal making it a popular destination for bird-watching enthusiasts.
 Over the years, sightings of the marbled duck, long-billed dowitcher, and baikal teal have been reported.
 In 2018, the rare Slavonian horned grebe was said to have been sighted in Dighal for the first time in 16 years.